Things Happened Five Years Ago

 Last Night, I Had a Dream About You

-Five years ago.
-I was making music to participate in a group exhibition in Nagoya, Aichi Prefecture, Japan.
+Five years ago, I made music to participate in a group exhibition in Nagoya, Aichi Prefecture, Japan.

 I started covering in Nagoya City while doing field recording.
 At the end of the first day, I arrived at the Hori River in Atsuta-Ku.
-I pointed a microphone to the stream, then finished recording, and looked back.
-There was a painfully perforated concrete.
+I pointed a microphone to the stream, then I finished recording and looked back.
+There was a painfully perforated lump of concrete.
 It was a part of the river revetment preserved after world war II.
-The holes were the scars of the Atsuta Air Raid on June 9, 1945, targeting the munitions factories of the time, such as Aichi Tokei Denki.
+The holes were the scars of the Atsuta Air Raid that targeted the munitions factories in the time, such as Aichi Tokei Denki on June 9, 1945.

 I decided to make music by covering places where people’s consciousness is gathering.
 The beginning is “Kaisho Forest” in Seto City, which fills with the voices of birds awakening at dawn.
-That place was a candidate site for the 2005 World Exposition, Aichi, Japan.
-(I would be back to Kaisho Forest two years later with my work in 2017)
+The place had been a candidate site for the 2005 World Exposition, Aichi, Japan.
+(I would be coming back to Kaisho Forest two years later for my other work in 2017)

-I covered many things, felt many things, and I met.
+I covered many things, felt many things, and I met them.
 The thoughts of various people drifted in the wind, and the facts like hard stone were just there.
-At another place in the prefecture, I saw an exhibition of wartime letters that wives sent to husbands who were on the battlefield.
-Colorful flowers and lights, handprints of young children.
+At another place in the prefecture, I saw an exhibit of wartime letters that wives sent to husbands on the battlefield.
+Colorful flowers and lights, handprints of little children.
 Messages like prayers.

 They were not merely in war.
-In a passage of a woman’s letter, she wrote that she’s looking forward to the story of a heroine.”
-I felt the loneliness of separation by the war.
-And the strength of her will and feeling to live in that time.
+In a passage of a woman’s letter, she wrote that she’s looking forward to the story of a heroine.
+I felt her loneliness of separation due to the war.
+And there was her strength of will to live in the time.

 The title of the music became Last Night, I Had a Dream About You.
-I certainly created it, but I still feel that those words were naturally seemed necessary.
+I certainly created it, but I still feel that those words naturally seemed necessary.